bonitasoft/bonita-doc/CONTRIBUTING.md

 ```
 ::: danger
-Both Windows and Mac have default security settings that will prevent execution of Bonita BPM.
+Both Windows and Mac have default security settings that will prevent execution of Bonita.
 See below for further details about what you can do to bypass those security protections
 :::
 ```
 will be rendered as :